unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 author: IV
 ---

 This post attempts to organize a basic understanding of liquidity, oriented at DeFi.
 We'll define liquidity and its key metrics, and analyze it for constant-product AMMs.
-We'll end with a brief overview of concentrated liquidity and impermanent loss.
+We'll touch on impermanent loss and end with a brief overview of concentrated liquidity.

 # Liquidity